9 Treks in Meghalaya For When You Need A Break From The Himalayas

 2. Umden Village Trek

-With its acres of forests dedicated to the cultivation of silk, Umden Village is called the land of silk in Meghalaya.
-Trekking here is getting up close and personal with the village's unique culture.
+With its acres of forests dedicated to the cultivation of silk, Umden Village is called the land of silk in the region.
+This Meghalaya trek is an up-close and personal approach with the village's unique culture.
 You'll also learn a thing or two about Eri silk, and wander through picturesque tea estates, strawberry fields, among other beautiful countryside locations.

 Difficulty level - Easy Distance - The Umden Village Trek is not long in terms of distance but it is time-consuming and educative.
 Duration - 9-10 hours Attractions - Seeing and learning the process of making silk - step by step, CFT rock garden, mountain biking.